Being Human in the Age of AI

 What stays valuable when intellect is industrialised?

 Judgement, creativity, and consciousness.
-Phase Three industrialises intellect the way the first industrial revolution industrialised muscle — and just as muscle did not become worthless but the human contribution moved up a level, intellect now moves the same way.
-The economists Agrawal, Gans and Goldfarb put it precisely in Prediction Machines: AI drives the cost of prediction towards zero, and when prediction becomes cheap, the value of its complement — human judgement — rises.
+We are crossing into Phase Three, and it helps to see the whole arc.
+Phase One, the Age of Effort: work hard, get a little more, linear growth.
+Phase Two, the Age of Scale: build once, sell to millions, exponential growth.
+Phase Three, the Age of Acceleration: output decoupled from human effort almost entirely, the phase AI unlocks.
+Phase Three industrialises intellect the way the first industrial revolution industrialised muscle; and just as muscle did not become worthless, but the human contribution moved up a level, intellect now moves the same way.
+The economists Agrawal, Gans and Goldfarb put it precisely in Prediction Machines (their 2018 book on the economics of artificial intelligence): AI drives the cost of prediction towards zero, and when prediction becomes cheap, the value of its complement, human judgement, rises.
 A prediction is inert until a human decides what to do with it.
 The machine can tell you what is likely.
 It cannot tell you what is worth doing.

 This is not wishful thinking dressed as strategy.
-MIT Sloan's 2025 research on human–machine complementarity found that human-intensive tasks actually rose in frequency between 2016 and 2024, and that the work newly created carried higher levels of distinctly human capability — empathy, presence, judgement, creativity.
+MIT Sloan's research on human and machine complementarity, the EPOCH study (the framework names the five capabilities where humans still beat machines: Empathy, Presence, Opinion, Creativity and Hope), found that human-intensive tasks actually rose in frequency between 2016 and 2024, and that the work newly created carried higher levels of distinctly human capability: empathy, presence, judgement, creativity.
 The machine rising does not flatten us.
 It pushes the human contribution upward.

 But surely AI is becoming more creative than us?

-On narrow tests, yes — and the nuance matters.
-In the largest study of its kind, more than 100,000 people were measured against models including the leading systems.
+On narrow tests, yes, and the nuance matters.
+In the largest study of its kind, researchers at the Université de Montréal (the team included Yoshua Bengio, one of the founding figures of modern deep learning) measured more than 100,000 people against models including the leading systems.
 The machines beat the average person.
-But the most creative humans still decisively outperformed every model tested, and the gap widened at the top, especially in the richest work — poetry, storytelling, the things that carry a soul.
+But the most creative humans, especially the top tenth, still decisively outperformed every model tested, and the gap widened at the top, especially in the richest work: poetry, storytelling, the things that carry a soul.
 AI raises the floor of creativity.
 It has not touched the ceiling.
 And the ceiling is where the irreplaceable work lives.

 Leading through this?